Angels in America: Critical reception

 Angels in America received numerous awards, including the 1993 and 1994 Tony Awards for Best Play.
 The play's first part, Millennium Approaches, received the 1993 Pulitzer Prize for Drama.

 The play garnered much praise upon its release for its dialogue and exploration of social issues.
 "Mr. Kushner has written the most thrilling American play in years," wrote The New York Times.
+It is the final work critic Harold Bloom listed in his Western Canon list.

 A decade after the play's premiere, Metro Weekly labeled it "one of the most important pieces of theater to come out of the late 20th century."

 By contrast, in an essay titled "Angles in America", the cultural critic Lee Siegel wrote in The New Republic, "Angels in America is a second-rate play written by a second-rate playwright who happens to be gay, and because he has written a play about being gay, and about AIDS, no one—and I mean no one—is going to call Angels in America the overwrought, coarse, posturing, formulaic mess that it is."
 In his 1995 book Homos, literary critic and queer theorist Leo Bersani called Angels in America a "muddled and pretentious play", "[whose] enormous success [...] is a sign, if we need still another one, of how ready and anxious America is to see and hear about gays—provided we reassure America how familiar, how morally sincere, and, particularly in the case of Kushner's work, how innocuously full of significance we can be."

 Controversy

 In response to the frank treatment of homosexuality and AIDS, and brief male nudity, the play quickly became subject to controversial reaction from conservative and religious groups, sometimes labelled as being part of the "culture war".
 In Charlotte, North Carolina, in 1996, there were protests held outside a production of the play by the Charlotte Repertory Theatre at the North Carolina Blumenthal Performing Arts Center.
 This led to funding cuts for the Arts & Science Council of Charlotte, the city's arts funding agency, in the following year.
 A 1999 production at Kilgore College, a community college in Kilgore, Texas, sparked protests from area and national homophobic groups and led to the town's mayor and commissioners pulling funds for the Texas Shakespeare Festival, which the production's director also ran.
 Kushner wrote a letter of support to the cast and crew, and the production did go forward.